padogrid/bundle-hazelcast-5-tutorial-app-jet_python/README.md

 ---

-## Monitoring Java and Python processes
+## Monitoring Java and Python Processes

 Use `top` to monitor `java` and `python` processes as follows.